tonytw1/osm-jigsaw/README.md

 It does are really great job of interpreting an implied structure and using it to construct sensible geocodings.

 Nominatim uses a Postgres database populated with the entire OpenStreetMap dataset.
-This can be operationally challenging for a number of reasons, including:
+This can be operationally challenging for a number of reasons including:

-- A full import required alot of storage (~1TB of SSD disk)
+- A full import requires alot of storage (~1TB of SSD disk)
 - An initial import of the full dataset can take a long time (days).
-- The long lead time means than the database tends to become a permanent fixture rather than a disposable cloud entity.
+- The long lead time means that the database tends to become a permanent fixture rather than a disposable cloud citizen.
 - Important parts of the Nominatim code are implemented as a Postgres module making it more difficult to alter.
 - Cloud deployments are prohibitively expensive.